mk-fg/reliable-discord-client-irc-daemon/README.md

 Multiple ini files can be specified with `-c` option, overriding each other in sequence.

-Last one will be updated wrt \[state\], token= and similar runtime stuff, as well as any values set via #rdircd.control channel commands, so it can be useful to specify persistent config with auth and options, and separate (initially empty) one for such dynamic state.
+Last one will be updated wrt \[state\], token= and similar runtime stuff (by default, unless disabled), as well as any values set via #rdircd.control channel commands, so it can be useful to specify persistent config with auth and options, and separate (initially empty) one for such dynamic state.

 E.g. `./rdircd -c config.ini -c state.ini` will do that.\
 `--conf-dump` can be added to print resulting ini assembled from all these.\